betrusted-io/xous-core/services/xous-names/README.md

 wait a fixed period of time on initialization while the initial set of name registrations occur.

-A new process that intends to receive messages initializes using the following procedure:
+A new process that intends to receive messages uses the `register_name` convenience function in the `xous-names/src/lib.rs` file, with the following procedure.

-1. It creates a `Registration` IPC structure by wrapping it in `xous::ipc::Sendable`, using the `new()` initializer.

-2. It copies a preferred ASCII name string, limited to 64 characters, into the `Registration` record.
-It then uses the `.lend_mut()` method on the Sendable Registration to lend the structure to `xous-name-server`.
+1. It calls `register_name` with a preferred ASCII name string, limited to 64 characters.
+The convenience function wraps this in an `rkyv` object and passes it as mutable-borrowed memory to the name server.
-The sending process will block until `xous-name-server` returns.

-3. `xous-name-server` returns the borrowed memory to the server, with the response field with a code that either affirms the name was registered, or the registration is denied (because the proposed name is already taken or otherwise invalid).
+2. `xous-name-server` returns the borrowed memory to the server, where the buffer has been replaced with a response field.
 In the case that the registration is affirmed, the SID field in `Registration` contains the assigned SID of calling process.
+In the case that the name is determined to be invalid (perhaps because it is already reserved or registered), it will return an error code.

-4. If the registration is denied, the server can attempt to re-register its SID with a different ASCII name string by repeating steps 2-3.
+3. If the registration is denied, the server can attempt to re-register its SID with a different ASCII name string by repeating steps 2-3.

-A process that would like to send a server a message does so using the following procedure:
+A process that would like to send a server a message must first request the name server to broker a connection to the target process.
+It does this by typically calling the `request_conneciton_blocking` convenience function with the registered name of the server.

-1. It creates a `Lookup` IPC structure by wrapping it in a `xous::ipc::Sendable`, using the `new()` initializer.

-2. It populates the Lookup structure with the name of the server it is looking up.

-3. It uses `.lend_mut()` method to send `xous-name-server` a “Mutable Borrow” `MemoryMessage`.
+1. `request_connection_blocking` is called with the maximum 64-character
+ASCII name string.

+2. The convencience function creates a `Lookup` message which is lent to the name server.

 4. `xous-name-server` can respond with one of three results:
-  A. affirm the connection, where one of the slots contains the connection ID;
+  A. affirm the connection by returning a connection ID
   B. a flat denial of the connection; or
   C. a slot containing a request to authenticate.